-- Students must complete the funeral services program within 4 semesters of initial admission into the Funeral Services Program.
+- Students must complete the funeral services program within 4 semesters (not including summer) of initial admission into the Funeral Services Program.
 Exceptions may be made by the Department Chair on a case-by-case basis.

 - All students must provide documentation of completion of the Hepatitis-B vaccination series (have completed two of three doses) prior to beginning FNS 113, FNS 114 or FNS 214.
 Students who do not wish to receive the Hepatitis-B vaccination must sign a declination statement.

 |FNS 110 Introduction to Funeral Service||2|

 |HLT 143 Medical Terminology I||3||HIM 111|